Epcot’s International Festival of the Holidays

 Bavaria Holiday Kitchen

-Right past the Germany Pavilion, you’ll run into the Bavaria Holiday Kitchen.
+You’ll run into the Bavaria Holiday Kitchen right past the Germany Pavilion.
 There has been quite a long line for this one the few times I’ve passed by it.
 I assume the cheese fondue is a significant draw.

 But my last cheese fondue in the World Showcase wasn’t so great.
 I often feel these things get bragged about on social media because of their overall appeal.